Why VannaForge exists

 What shapes the lineup

 The daily lineup is not built around one number.
 It balances several categories at once so a contract is judged more like a real trade idea and less like a spreadsheet cell.
-The public view can be simplified into four pillars.
+The public view compresses that evidence map into four trader-facing pillars.

 Premium quality